discourse/discourse/docs/INSTALL-digital-ocean.md

 [Sign up for Digital Ocean][do], update billing info, then begin creating your new cloud server (Droplet).

-Discourse requires a minimum of 1 GB RAM, however **2 GB RAM is strongly recommended**.
+Discourse requires a minimum of 1 GB RAM for small communities; we recommend 2 GB RAM for medium communities.
 We'll use "discourse" as the Hostname.

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3506/a6b550bd2b05b76b.png" width="638" height="500">